Using Teleport as a SAML identity provider | Teleport

 Using Teleport as a SAML identity provider

-This guide details an example on how to use Teleport as an identity provider to authenticate to external services.
+This guide details an example on how to use Teleport as a SAML identity provider (IdP).
+You can set up the Teleport SAML IdP to enable Teleport users to authenticate to external services through Teleport.

 Prerequisites